-Glenn Lau-Kee was elected president of the US-Asia Institute in 2017.
+Glenn Lau-Kee was elected chairman of the US-Asia Institute in 2017.
+He had previously served as president before stepping up to the chairmanship.
 He is a former president of the 74,000 member New York State Bar Association.
-As the 117th president of NYSBA during 2014-2015, he was the first Asian-American to serve as President.
+As the 117th president of NYSBA during 2014-2015, he was the first Asian-American to serve as president.
 Glenn is a member of the firm of Kee & Lau-Kee, PLLC, located in Manhattan, New York.

 Mr. Lau-Kee began his law practice in 1975 in the international law firm of Coudert Brothers as an associate in the Hong Kong and New York offices, concentrating on banking and project financing matters.
 He joined the firm of Kee & Lau-Kee as a partner in 1977.
 He concentrates his practice in real estate and business law.
 He was a member of the Commission on Statewide Attorney Discipline formed by New York State Chief Judge Jonathan Lippman.
 He also served as the American Bar Association Observer to the United Nations Economic and Social Council in Geneva.